 Changing state is one of the simplest techniques you can use to instill confidence in your client.
 You don’t need any special training to do this.
 And it’s easy for clients to learn.
 Just be willing to experiment and play.

 Let the Client Do the Work

 Let the client find her own solutions.
-Let them experiment to find what works best for them.
+Let her experiment to find what works best.
 Let the client discover, for herself, what happens when she changes how she sees.
 The worst thing that can happen is nothing.
 And even that can be useful information for you.

 Instruct the client to create a picture of the problem.
 Then transform the image.
 It might be an image of physical discomfort in the body.
 For example: pain, tightness, pressure, constriction, cramping.